JVerbruggen/jrides/docs/plugin_update.md

 </profile>
 ```

+Make sure to select the new profile in your Maven configuration.

-## Check dependency versioning
+## 3. Check dependency versioning
 ProtocolLib usually has a new version for the new minecraft version.
+Update all dependencies in maven and on your test server.

+## 4. Create a new PacketSender instance
+In the jrides repository, go to `com.jverbruggen.jrides.packets.impl` and create a new implementation for your new Minecraft version.

+Also make sure to register this implementation in the PacketSenderFactory.

+## 5. Build with Maven
+Finally, run a jrides build with Maven.